 10 – Cuban refugee killed in attempted hijacking of Eastern Airlines flight from New York to Miami.

 10/12 – Nearly 300 police officers and 65 civilians are injured during three days of race riots in Brixton, South London.

-11 – President Reagan is released from hospital after assassination attempt.
+11 – President Reagan is released from hospital, 12 days after the failed assassination attempt.

 11 – Actress Valerie Bertinelli marries rocker Eddie Van Halen.